 The Cooperative Fish Tagging Project provides valuable information on the population dynamics, distribution, migration, and behaviour of marine fish.
 Sharks and rays, in particular, are often poorly studied and threatened by overfishing, habitat loss, and climate change.
 The data collected by the CFTP can help to improve the understanding and management of these animals, and to support their conservation and sustainable use.
 The Cooperative Fish Tagging Project also promotes the awareness and involvement of the public, especially the fishing community, in the conservation of marine fish, and encourages the adoption of best practices, such as catch-and-release, selective fishing, and minimal handling.

-Salt Life Fishing Charters collaborate with local shark researchers from the Shark Research Unit to tag sharks and rays.
+Salt Life Fishing Charters collaborates with local shark researchers, biology students, and scuba interns to tag sharks and rays.
 We offer a variety of fishing trips, such as deep sea fishing, and reef fishing, and target different species of fish, such as kob, yellowtail, bonito, and red fish.
 However, we also catch sharks and rays as bycatch, and use the opportunity to tag and release them as part of the Cooperative Fish Tagging Project.
 We also educate our clients about the importance and benefits of shark conservation, and invite them to join the tagging process and learn more about the sharks and rays they encounter.

-In partnership with Shark Research Unit, we are offering Shark Ecology and Biology Research Trips.
-You’ll get a chance to learn more about our incredible shark species, get hands on with shark tagging, and work with local researchers.
+We offer Shark Ecology and Biology Research Trips.
+You’ll get a chance to learn more about our incredible shark species, get hands-on with shark tagging, and work with local researchers.
 Joining one of these trips, which feeds into The Cooperative Fish Tagging Project, is a great way to get an educational experience while enjoying the thrill of fishing, and helping shark conservation in South Africa.
 You can make a difference for the marine fish and their habitats, and also learn more about them and their fascinating biology.

 Reach out to us to book either a deep sea fishing trip, or an educational trip.
 Relish a fun and ethical fishing experience, while also contributing to shark conservation